hadifar/Flashcard/README.md

 # Flashcard
 Simple Material Flashcard for Android

-This is flashcard which use some good library Like : Ormlight Database , Calligraphy , ...
+This is a flashcard app which incorporates several cool libraries:

-Hope this help you Learn more :D
+- Ormlight Database
+- Calligraphy
+- and more...

-Any commit or question really wellcome ;)
+Any commits or questions are wellcome.

 ![APP SCREENSHOT](https://raw.githubusercontent.com/AmirHadifar/Flashcard/master/ScreenShot/Screenshot_1.png)